arxarinze/bethlehem/README.md

-A library for Dart developers.
+A library(router) for Dart developers.
 ## Usage

 A simple usage example: